bagisto/bagisto/UPGRADE.md

 <a name="the-cart-model"></a>
 #### The `Webkul\Checkout\Models\Cart` model

-1. We've removed the `addresses` function as this function is no longer needed.
+1. The `addresses` method has been removed.
+It was previously utilized in the `billing_address` and `shipping_address` methods.
+We have now revised both the `billing_address` and `shipping_address` relationships, rendering the addresses method unnecessary.

 ```diff
 - public function addresses(): \Illuminate\Database\Eloquent\Relations\HasMany
 - {
 -     return $this->hasMany(CartAddressProxy::modelClass());
 - }
 ```

-2. We've updated the `billing_address` function to return HasOne object instead of HasMany and have removed `getBillingAddressAttribute` accessor as `billing_address` will work same as this
+2. We have revised the `billing_address` method to return a HasOne object instead of a HasMany object.
+Additionally, we have removed the `getBillingAddressAttribute` accessor, as the `billing_address` method now methods identically to it.

 ```diff
 - public function billing_address(): \Illuminate\Database\Eloquent\Relations\HasMany
 - {
 -     return $this->addresses()